drobotun/gostcrypto/docs/source/api/gostcipher/gostcipher.rst

 GOST34122015Kuznechik
 '''''''''''''''''''''
-    Class that implements block encryption in accordance with GOST 34.12-2015 with a block size of 128 bits ('Kuznechik').
+    Class that implements block encryption in accordance with GOST 34.12-2015 with a block size of 128 bits ("Kuznechik").
+An instance of this class is passed as the ``_cipher_obj`` attribute to the base class ``GOST34132015`` when the "Kuznechik" encryption algorithm is selected.

 .. rubric:: **Initialization parameter:**